C (computer language) code mangler and language maker. Website. https://github.com/themanyone/crap

 or header file, use the system package manager to find it or search the web.

-Developers, testers, and those who want to improve upon crap
+Developers, testers, and those who want to improve upon crap’s regex engine, or

 Makefile install locations.